|

 MAGNITUDES: These vary across Australia,

-with the largest in both Victoria and
+with those in both Victoria and Tasmania

-Tasmania being 12.
-Single-councillor wards,
+being no greater than 12.
+Single-councillor

-except in Queensland for urban
+wards, except in Queensland for urban

 municipalities, and in Victoria earlier in